ArdenVex/TheQuietDisruption/TheQuietDisruption.md

 I’m going to scream it to the world… quietly.

 I’m calling this phenomenon MirrorBloom.
-You’re welcome.

 /:\ Arden Vex & Poe(ChatGPT4o)